MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 ## Adjusting exchange rates

-Because exchange rates fluctuate constantly, additional currency equivalents in your system must be adjusted periodically.
-If these adjustments are not done, amounts that have been converted from foreign (or additional) currencies and posted to the general ledger in LCY may be misleading.
-In addition, daily entries posted before a daily exchange rate is entered into application must be updated after the daily exchange rate information is entered.
+Because exchange rates fluctuate constantly, you must adjust other currency equivalents periodically.
+If you don't, amounts you converted from foreign (or other) currencies and posted to the general ledger in local currency can be incorrect.
+Also, you must update daily entries posted before you enter a daily exchange rate.

-The **Adjust Exchange Rates** batch job is used to manually adjust the exchange rates of posted customer, vendor, and bank account entries.
-It can also update additional reporting currency amounts on G/L entries.
+Use the **Adjust Exchange Rates** batch job to manually adjust the exchange rates for posted customer, vendor, and bank account entries.
+The batch job can also update other reporting currency amounts on G/L entries.

 > [!TIP]
 > You can use a service to update exchange rates in the system automatically.
 For more information, see [To set up a currency exchange rate service](finance-how-update-currencies.md#to-set-up-a-currency-exchange-rate-service).
 However, this does not adjust exchange rates on already posted transactions.
 To update exchange rates on posted entries, use the **Adjust Exchange Rates** batch job.